Liftric/KVault/README.md

 ### Getting

-Casted values can be retrieved with type methods.

 ```kotlin
   val stringValue: String? = store.string(forKey = "PASSWORD")
   val intValue: Int? = store.int(forKey = "SECRET")
 ```

-It's also possible to check if an object with a given key is in the keychain.
+To check if an object is in the Keychain you can also use:

 ```kotlin
   val existsObject: Boolean = store.existsObject(forKey = "PASSWORD")